JuliaLang/www.julialang.org/blog/2018-08-06-GSoC-Final-Summary.md

 @def title = "GSoC 2018: Reinforcement Learning and Generative models using Flux"
 @def authors = """ <a href="https://github.com/tejank10">Tejan Karmali</a>"""

-# GSoC 2018: Reinforcement Learning and Generative models using Flux

 Hello, world!

 In this post I'm going to briefly summarize about the machine learning models I have worked on during this summer for GSoC.
 I worked towards enriching model zoo of [Flux.jl](https://github.com/FluxML), a machine learning library written in [Julia](https://github.com/julia/julialang).
 My project covered Reinforcement Learning and computer vision models.